gdev96/imagic/README.md

 There are:

-- one or more clients that make requests
+- one or more clients that make requests;
-- a load balancer (frontend) that forwards requests to the most unloaded servers
+- a load balancer (frontend), which acts likes an application proxy, forwarding requests to servers basing on message type;
-- one or more servers that handle client requests
+- one or more servers that handle client requests.

 <img width="700" src="resources/imagic_architecture.svg">

 Every server has its own database which collects infos about images.
 To guarantee consistency, upload requests are broadcasted, and each request has a unique identifier.
+Other requests, instead, are forwarded to the most unloaded servers, according to the balancing algorithm.

 When a server receives an upload request, it creates a thumbnail of the image, saves it, together with the image, in its file system, and records image infos in its database.